peterldowns/pgmigrate/README.md

 schema:
   # the name of the schema to dump, defaults to "public"
   name: "public"
+  # the file to which to write the dump, defaults to "-" (stdout)
+  # if this is relative, it is treated as relative to wherever the
+  # "pgmigrate" command is invoked, NOT as relative to this config file.
+  file: "./schema.sql"
   # any explicit dependencies between database objects that are
   # necessary for the dumped schema to apply successfully.
   dependencies: